systelab/seed-springboot/README.md

 First generate a token by login as user Systelab and password Systelab.
 After that authorize Swagger by copying the bearer.

-Head to https://localhost:8443/hystrix and setup the URL https://localhost:8443/actuator/hystrix.stream in order to get the Hystrix Dashboard.

 ## Docker

 ### Build docker image